variantstudios/thesubiedoctor.com/pages/about/index.md

 ---
-title: Meet the Founder
+title: About
-subtitle: Todd Briley
+subtitle: The Subie Doctor
 search_engine_optimization:
   page_title: About the Subie Doctor, Denver Colorado
   page_description: We are subie.